 Use the Import command from the File menu to bring in the geometry and dimensions of a symbol.
 When importing a symbol, it comes into the current drawing at the size it was drawn.
-Specify new measurements by choosing Edit>Edit Objects or choose Edit>Resolve to change the size.
+Specify new measurements by choosing Edit>Edit Objects or choose Edit>Select All and then choose Edit>Resolve to change the size.